motionsplan/motionsplan-dk-jekyll/_posts/2020-12-14-hvor-meget-vand-om-dagen.md

 Der står rigtig [mange steder](https://www.letliv.dk/sund-og-skoen/sundhed/saadan-beregner-du-dit-vaeskebehov), at man har behov for omkring to liter vand dagligt.

-Hvad siger videnskaben om dit daglige væskeindtag?
+Hvad siger videnskaben om, hvor meget væske du skal have dagligt?
 Det ser ikke ud til, at der er helt overensstemmelse om det.
 Meinders og Meinders (2010) konkluderer, at tre liter for mænd og 2,2 liter for kvinder **er mere end rigeligt vand**.

 > The recommended total daily fluid intake of 3,000 ml for men and of 2,200 ml for women is more than adequate.
 Higher fluid intake does not have any convincing health benefits, except perhaps in preventing (recurrent) kidney stones.